Atmaware/monorepo/SECURITY.md

 # Scope

-Omnivore runs a number of services but only submissions under the following domains are eligible for rewards.
-Any Omnivore-owned domains not listed below are not in scope, not eligible for rewards, and not covered by our legal safe harbor.
+Ruminer runs a number of services but only submissions under the following domains are eligible for rewards.
+Any Ruminer-owned domains not listed below are not in scope, not eligible for rewards, and not covered by our legal safe harbor.

-- omnivore.app
+- ruminer.app
-- demo.omnivore.app
+- demo.ruminer.app

 ## Domains that are out of scope:

-- docs.omnivore.app
+- docs.ruminer.app
-- blog.omnivore.app
+- blog.ruminer.app
-- changes.omnivore.app
+- changes.ruminer.app

 ## The following vulnerability categories are outside of the scope of our responsible disclosure program, and aren't eligible for bounty: